 This was actually the very first cupcake recipe that I made that introduced me to the wonderful world of blogs and sparked my interest in baking.
 I found the recipe on Your Cup of Cake.
 Lizzy’s beautiful photography drew me in and I was intrigued by the fact that she used box mixes as a base, but she doctored them up by using things like sour cream, buttermilk, or extracts which resulted in enhanced flavors and moist, delicious cupcakes.

 Over the years I’ve strayed from the original recipe slightly.
 The first thing I changed was the frosting after my husband thought the original was too sweet.
 That’s when I learned to make Swiss meringue buttercream.
+(OR you can try these Nutella Cupcakes with French Buttercream, also super delish!)
 With the Nutella mixed it I swear it tastes like heaven!

 xox Roxana, The Red Eye Baker